 An Otoplasty is a relatively common procedure performed by experienced plastic surgeons to change the shape and reduce the prominence of the ears.
 It is most often done to ‘pin back’ ears that project out too far from the sides of the head.
 The goal on an otoplasty is to create a symmetric natural appearance to the ears without any obvious signs that a surgery has taken place.

-An Otoplasty can be done on children as young as six years of age as the ears are approximately 85% developed by that age and there is no fear of interrupting further growth of the ears by that age.
+An Otoplasty can be done on children as young as six years of age as the ears are approximately 85% developed by that age and there is no fear of interrupting further growth of the ears.
 Surgical procedures on children this young requires general anesthesia at a hospital or ambulatory surgical center.
-Teenagers and adults generally prefer to have it done in an office setting using just local anesthesia with Lidocaine injections with or without oral sedation to reduce costs.
+Teenagers and adults generally prefer to have it done in an office setting such as our office OR in Columbus, Ohio using just local anesthesia with Lidocaine injections with or without oral sedation to reduce costs.

 The approach to an Otoplasty is typically from behind, placing the incision in the fold so that the scar is hidden from viewing from the front.
 A small amount of skin is usually removed from the back of the ear while much of the remaining skin is elevated in an effort to expose the underlying cartilage, which is then altered to change the shape and prominence of the ears.